Pack for the planet: our favourite eco-friendly travel products

 The good news is, just by adding a few sustainable travel essentials to your regular packing list, it is possible to reduce your footprint and cut back on plastic quickly and easily.

-Here's our guide to the eco-friendly packing essentials to help make it easier for you travel more sustainably, no matter where in the world you're wandering.
+Here's our guide to the eco-friendly travel products to help make it easier for you travel more sustainably, no matter where in the world you're wandering.

 Finding a reliable way of charging your gear can often be a major hassle for travellers on the road.
 Enter the trusty Anker solar charger which harnesses the energy of the sun to keep your gear charged - no matter whether you're off the grid hiking mountains in Nepal, in an eco-lodge in Costa Rica, or simply can’t get near a powerpoint in your hostel in Europe!